Darren Waller Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Matchup vs. Cincinnati

-- Against the Bengals, Waller has averaged 34 receiving yards per game in his four career matchups, 38.5 fewer than his over/under for Sunday's game.
+- Waller has averaged 34 receiving yards per game in his four career matchups against the Bengals, 38.5 fewer than his over/under for Sunday's game.

 - Note: Waller's stats vs. Bengals date back to 2016.

-- The 275.8 passing yards the Bengals allow per game makes them the NFL's 25th-ranked pass defense this season.
+- The 275.8 passing yards the Bengals give up per game makes them the NFL's 25th-ranked pass defense this season.

-- The Bengals' defense is third in the NFL, allowing 1.3 passing touchdowns per game.
+- The Bengals have allowed 12 passing TDs this season (1.3 per game), ranking them third among NFL defenses.

 Recent Performances